 Procedure for the proposal and selection of candidates

 Any national health administration of a Member State of the World Health Organization, or any former recipient of the Prize, may put forward the name of a candidate for the Prize.
 Proposals are made to the Director-General, who submits them to the Prize Selection Panel.
-The Prize Selection Panel meets to decide on the recommendation to be made to the Executive Board, which designates the recipient (or recipients) of the Prize.
+The Prize Selection Panel recommends candidates to the Executive Board, which designates the recipient (or recipients) of the Prize.